 If cozy Sunday mornings conjure up thoughts of espresso, cinnamon, toasted sugar, and chocolate chips, then the Sunday Morning Cookie is you!

 Cozy Sunday mornings are a thing of magic.
-Whether it's breakfast in bed, French toast in PJ's, or brunch with family and friends, I think we can all agree Sunday mornings are magic.
-It's the smell of French toast, cinnamon, coffee, and sometimes chocolate that makes me think of a cozy Sunday morning.
-It's the other six days of the week that make me long for Sunday.
+Whether it's breakfast in bed, French toast in PJs, or brunch with family and friends, I think we can all agree Sunday mornings are magic.
+The smell of French toast, cinnamon, coffee, and sometimes chocolate makes me think of a cozy Sunday morning.
+The other six days of the week make me long for Sunday.
 But if I smell cinnamon in my heart, I am back on Sunday.
-My goal with designing this cookie was to capture the magic of cozy Sunday mornings.
+I designed this cookie to capture the magic of cozy Sunday mornings.

 As soon as you bite into this Sunday morning cookie, you will taste espresso and cinnamon, quickly followed by toasted sugar and chocolate chips.
 There is a sight cereal crunch giving this cookie texture and sweetness.

-The inspiration from this cookie comes from the Corn Flake Chocolate Chip Marshmallow Cookie sold by Milk Bar.
-The Sunday Morning Cookie uses the same technique in the Cork Flake Chocolate Chip Marshmallow Cookie (that's a mouthful).
+The inspiration for this cookie comes from the Corn Flake Chocolate Chip Marshmallow Cookie sold by Milk Bar.
+The Sunday Morning Cookie uses the same technique as the Cork Flake Chocolate Chip Marshmallow Cookie (that's a mouthful).
 I have to admit; this technique is mind-blowing good!

-Technique #1 - Cinnamon Toast Crunch -crunch: To give these cookies an extra edge, the Cinnamon Toast Crunch cereal is tossed with the milk powder, cinnamon (yep, I added more), sugar, and butter.
+Technique #1 - Cinnamon Toast Crunch -crunch: To give these cookies an extra edge, the Cinnamon Toast Crunch cereal is tossed with milk powder, cinnamon (yep, I added more), sugar, and butter.
 The mixture is then baked for 20 minutes.
-By following this step, you are creating a crunch texture and intensifying the flavor within your cookie.
-This step might seem too extra, but trust me, it is worth it!
+By following this step, you create a crunch texture and intensify the flavor within your cookie.
+This step might seem too extra, but trust me; it is worth it!

 Technique #2 - Creaming butter and sugar for 10 minutes: When making cookies, it is important to cream the butter and sugar using a stand-up mixer for 2-3 minutes.
 Then add the liquid (egg and vanilla extract) and continue creaming for another 6-7 minutes.
 This step is key to creating a lighter textured cookie.
 Because the Sunday morning cookie is heavy in flavor, this step is crucial for the overall texture of the cookie.